Scatterplot of PCA in R (2 Examples)

 To perform the PCA, we will use the prcomp() function.
 We will specify scale=TRUE

 to scale the data.
-If you wonder why, check out our tutorial Principal Component Analysis (PCA) in R.
+If you wonder why, check out our tutorial PCA Using Correlation & Covariance Matrix.

 df_pca <- prcomp(data, scale=TRUE) summary(df_pca) # Importance of components: # PC1 PC2 PC3 # Standard deviation 1.320 0.9387 0.6130 # Proportion of Variance 0.581 0.2937 0.1253 # Cumulative Proportion 0.581 0.8747 1.0000

 As shown in the output above, the first two principal components explain enough variance by 87.5% in total.
-Now, we can visualize on a scatterplot how our observations are represented by the first two principal components.
+Now, we can visualize on a scatterplot how the first two principal components represent our observations.

 Example 1: Scatterplot of PCA Using ggfortify